Apenrith History, Family Crest & Coats of Arms

 Early History of the Apenrith family

-Another 205 words (15 lines of text) covering the years 1692, 1777 and 1904 are included under the topic Early Apenrith History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Apenrith research.
+Another 81 words (6 lines of text) covering the years 1692, 1777 and 1904 are included under the topic Early Apenrith History in all our PDF Extended History products and printed products wherever possible.

 Apenrith Spelling Variations